MicrosoftDocs/office-docs-powershell/skype/skype/vlatest/Get-CsService.md

 ```

 ### -CentralManagementDatabase
-**Below Content Applies To:** Lync Server 2010, Lync Server 2013

 Returns information about the Central Management store used in your organization.
-The Central Management store maintains configuration information for Lync Server.

-**Below Content Applies To:** Skype for Business Server 2015

-Returns information about the Central Management store used in your organization.
-The Central Management store maintains configuration information for Skype for Business Server 2015.
+The Central Management store maintains configuration information for Skype for Business Server.

 ```yaml
 Type: SwitchParameter